 ProVision Partners Cooperative - Scholarships

 Annually, ProVision Partners Cooperative offers scholarships to youth from area high schools.
-Students applying for these scholarships must be graduating seniors in Central Wisconsin, enrolled in the short-course program or a two- or four-year curriculum in the fall.
+Students applying for these scholarships must be graduating seniors in our trade territories in Wisconsin, enrolled in the short-course program or a two- or four-year curriculum in the fall.
 Applicants must also supply general information about themselves, explain why they are interested in their chosen career path, and tell why they feel cooperatives are important.